TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 ##Installing BlueZ

 The [noble](https://github.com/sandeepmistry/noble) library library is tested with BlueZ 4.100 and 4.101.
-The stock BlueZ available on Wheezy is 4.99.
-It's possible that this might work, but it's safer to go ahead and install by hand.
+The stock BlueZ available on Wheezy is 4.99, but this does not support Bluetooth LE devices, so you need to go ahead and install by hand.
 Download the [version 4.101](https://www.kernel.org/pub/linux/bluetooth/) and then,

 	tar -xvf bluez
     cd bluez-5.x